thatcherfreeman/utility-dctls/README.md

 **Flip Horizontal/Vertical**: Flips the image horizontally or vertically, for convenience.

+**Normalize RGB Printer Lights**: If checked, ensures that **Printer Red/Green/Blue** are normalized so that these controls don't affect overall brightness much or at all, and exposure is independently controlled by **Printer Global**.

 **Input Mode**: Indicate the metric that you're passing to this DCTL.

 **Output Mode**: Indicates what metric the DCTL outputs.
 Linear is in terms of Print transmittance.